carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

+# Carbon deep dive: combined interfaces

 <!--
 Part of the Carbon Language project, under the Apache License v2.0 with LLVM Exceptions.
 See /LICENSE for license information.
 SPDX-License-Identifier: Apache-2.0 WITH LLVM-exception -->

-# Carbon deep dive: combined interfaces

-## Table of contents

 <!-- toc -->